The story of a man who will not stop doing what he loves

 "We were very lucky to end up at Casa Colina rehab hospital.
 I was surrounded by family and friends.
 Even though the outlook was bleak I knew I was not alone.
 We were all in for therapy as every little of movement gave us reason for hope for recovery.
 The next couple of months we were living in the moment, trying any type of therapy, exercise that would help my recovery.
 I pretty well knew then I would not be returning to work.
 My wife and my sister made sure that the bills would be paid.
 To let me think of the future would only be too depressing.
 We went one day at a time."

 "I was able to receive therapy as an out patient at Casa Colina for 18 months after my injury, this was covered by my insurance.
 It was at one of the SCI support group meetings that I met Hal Hargrave.
 It turns out he went to school with my son Michael at the University of La Verne.
-That is when I first learned about the Be Perfect Foundation and Project Walk.
-PW gives me a chance to work with trainers who specialize in working with Spinal Cord Injuries.
+That is when I first learned about the Be Perfect Foundation and The Perfect Step (TPS).
+TPS gives me a chance to work with trainers who specialize in working with Spinal Cord Injuries.
 In return I get the opportunity to continue working on my strength and balance.
-As most of the clients at PW are SCI, we give each other hope as we improve.
+As most of the clients at TPS are SCI, we give each other hope as we improve.
 It is a new friendship of strangers pushing and praising each other through our daily grind."

 WHAT JOHN DOES TO KEEP HIMSELF IN RECOVERY